bamling/grpc-rest-example/README.md

 ## Running the example

-To start the `server`, execute the following:
+To start the `server` execute the following:

 ```bash
 ./server